 - It’s annoying to find out someone has the same haircut or piece of clothes as we have.

--> being copied too much feels threatening.
+-> Being copied too much feels threatening.

 - Celebristan: the place with models living outside of our social sphere (coming from the word “célèbre” meaning “famous” in French).
 We cannot compete with people living in Celebristan.
 They are “on another level”.
 Celebristan is characterized by the impossibility of a direct conflict.
-Eg: you can’t rival with Ronaldo.
+Eg: you can’t rival Ronaldo.

 - Freshmanistan: our world, where we live, with people that are and have the same desires as us.
 Rilvary exists, and is often unspoken.
 Freshmanistan is defined by the possibility of direct conflict.